ACA Employer Mandate 2026: Penalties and Compliance Checklist for Washington Businesses

 In plain English: if your company is an ALE, you need to prove that eligible full-time employees were offered qualifying, affordable coverage and that the offer was reported correctly.
 The plan design matters, but so do payroll records, measurement periods, affordability safe harbors, employee status changes, and reporting codes.

-Step 1: Determine Whether Your Business Is an Applicable Large Employer
+Step 1: Are You an Applicable Large Employer (ALE)?

 Your 2026 ACA obligations are based on your 2025 workforce size.
 A business is generally an ALE for 2026 if it averaged at least 50 full-time employees, including full-time equivalents, during 2025.
 A full-time employee is generally someone who averages at least 30 hours of service per week, or 130 hours of service in a month.